jlouis/etorrent/TEST.md

 * [QuickCheck Mini](http://www.quviq.com/news100621.html) - The small
   version of QuviQ's QuickCheck tool.
 It should be somewhere in your Erlang path.
+* [Transmission 2.21](www.transmissionbt.com) - To install this, I use
+  a PPA in Ubuntu, namely `ppa:transmissionbt/ppa` use `add-apt-repository` to get it in.

 ## Performing tests